mdn/curriculum/curriculum/3-extensions/0-README.md

 # Optional extension modules

-These "extension" topics constitute useful additional skills to learn as web developers start to expand their knowledge and develop specialisms.
+These "extension" modules constitute useful additional skills to learn as web developers start to expand their knowledge and develop specialisms.